Purpose

 Rules for using wildcards in multi-file direct load

-To facilitate multi-file import, the wildcard feature is introduced for both server-side and OSS file imports, but it is not applicable for client-side file imports.
+To facilitate multi-file import, the wildcard feature is introduced for server-side and OSS file imports, but not for client-side file imports.

 Matching rules: